Warring States period: Background and formation

-The Eastern Zhou Dynasty began to fall around 5th century BC.
-As their influence waned, they had to rely on other armies in other allied states rather than their own military force.
-Over 100 smaller states were made into seven major states which included: Chu, Han, Qin, Wei, Yan, Qi and Zhao.
-However, there eventually was a shift in alliances because each state's ruler wanted to be independent in power.
-This caused hundreds of wars between the periods of 535–286 BC.
+The Eastern Zhou dynasty began its fall around 5th century BC.
+As their influence waned, they had to rely on armies in allied states rather than their own military force.
+Hundreds of smaller polities coalesced into seven major states which included: Chu, Han, Qin, Wei, Yan, Qi and Zhao.
+However, there eventually was a shift in alliances because each state's ruler wanted independence.
+This caused hundreds of wars between 535 and 286 BC.
 The victorious state would have overall rule and control in China.

 The system of feudal states created by the Western Zhou dynasty underwent enormous changes after 771 BC with the flight of the Zhou court to modern-day Luoyang and the diminution of its relevance and power.
 The Spring and Autumn period led to a few states gaining power at the expense of many others, the latter no longer able to depend on central authority for legitimacy or protection.
 During the Warring States period, many rulers claimed the Mandate of Heaven to justify their conquest of other states and spread their influence.

-The struggle for hegemony eventually created a state system dominated by several large states, such as Jin, Chu, Qin, Yan, and Qi, while the smaller states of the Central Plains tended to be their satellites and tributaries.
+The struggle for hegemony eventually created a state system dominated by several large states, such as Jin, Chu, Qin, Yan, and Qi, while the smaller states of the Central Plain tended to be their satellites and tributaries.
 Other major states also existed, such as Wu and Yue in the southeast.
 The last decades of the Spring and Autumn era were marked by increased stability, as the result of peace negotiations between Jin and Chu which established their respective spheres of influence.
-This situation ended with the partition of Jin, whereby the state was divided between the houses of Han, Zhao and Wei, and thus enabled the creation of the seven major warring states.
+This situation ended with the partition of Jin, whereby the state was divided between the houses of Han, Zhao and Wei, leading to the seven major warring states.

 Partition of Jin (453–403 BC)

 The rulers of Jin had steadily lost political powers since the middle of the 6th century BC to their nominally subordinate nobles and military commanders, a situation arising from the traditions of the Jin which forbade the enfeoffment of relatives of the ducal house.
 This allowed other clans to gain fiefs and military authority, and decades of internecine struggle led to the establishment of four major families, the Han, Zhao, Wei and Zhi.

 The Battle of Jinyang saw the allied Han, Zhao and Wei destroy the Zhi family (453 BC) and their lands were distributed among them.
-With this, they became the "de facto" rulers of most of Jin's territory, though this situation would not be officially recognised until half a century later.
+With this, they became the de facto rulers of most of Jin's territory, though this situation would not be officially recognised until half a century later.
 The Jin division created a political vacuum that enabled during the first 50 years expansion of Chu and Yue northward and Qi southward.
 Qin increased its control of the local tribes and began its expansion southwest to Sichuan.